ChengziHuang/geneticAlgorithm/README.md

 ./TSP a280.tsp
 ```

-All parameters are configure in the parameter.h file.
+All parameters are configured in the parameter.h file.

 ## output